 Metis offers data science training via 12-week full-time immersive bootcamps, part-time online bootcamp prep courses, and corporate training programs, with campuses in Chicago, New York, San Francisco, and Seattle.
-The Metis Data Science Bootcamp is designed and taught by industry practitioners and provides students with on-site instruction, and access to speakers, mentors, events, and job support.
+The Metis Data Science Bootcamp is designed and taught by industry practitioners and covers Python, Bash, algorithms, linear regression, machine learning, NLP, databases, and interactive data visualization.
 Graduates will be comfortable designing, implementing, and communicating the results of a data science project, will grasp the fundamentals of data visualization, and will get exposure to modern big data tools and architecture such as Hadoop, Hive, and Spark.
-Successful Metis alumni will have skills in Python, Bash, algorithms, linear regression, machine learning, NLP, databases, and interactive data visualization.
-The data science curriculum is delivered through project-based, hands-on, collaborative learning.
+The data science curriculum is delivered through project-based, hands-on, collaborative learning and Metis provides students with on-site instruction, and access to speakers, mentors, events, and job support.

 To apply for the Metis Data Science Bootcamp, applicants need to have experience with programming and statistics, and complete 25 hours of academic pre-work.
 Metis offers a free, self-paced Admissions Prep course for those who need to brush up on their linear algebra, calculus, probability, statistics, and Python skills.
 Metis is looking for students eager to get their hands dirty by learning new technologies and solving real-life problems, and who have the skills needed to secure entry-level jobs in the Data Science field.
-Metis is authorized to enroll international students with M-1 visas in NYC and San Francisco, which allow non-U.S. students to attend technical and vocational programs in the U.S. International students who are already in the U.S. on an F-1 visa may also transfer to Metis.
+Metis is authorized to enroll international students with M-1 visas across all U.S. campuses, which allow non-U.S. students to attend technical and vocational programs.
+International students who are already in the U.S. on an F-1 visa may also transfer to Metis.
 Veterans may apply to use the Post-9/11 GI Bill® to develop their data science skills at the New York City bootcamp.

 Graduates leave fully qualified for data scientist jobs, with placement programs available.
 Students receive mock interview training, visit company offices, present their projects to employers at Career Day, and have access to an extensive network of speakers, mentors, events, and ongoing career coaching and job placement support.